UgunsGrēks

+Premise

+Set in a seaside town, the series follows the daily lives of a luxurious hotel's (after Season 9, two hotels) staff and guests.

 Seasons

 History

-The storyline began in 2006 with another series called The Cost of Frenzy (Latvian: Neprāta cena).
+The storyline began in 2006 with a series called The Cost of Frenzy (Latvian: Neprāta cena).
 In March 2009 only ten days before the expected series premiere, TV3 Latvia came out with a disclaimer that The Cost of Frenzy would no longer be broadcast on the LTV1 network and would now be shown on TV3 Latvia with its new name UgunsGrēks.
 The new series brought new characters and multiple storylines over the years.

 UgunsGrēks ended on May 19, 2017.
-After 17 seasons, the show's creators decided that it was time for the show to end.
-UgunsGrēks final episode was 2 hours long and after that TV3 Latvia showed special live broadcast from the casts after party with actors from all the seasons.
+After 17 seasons, the show's running channel decided to cancel the show.
+UgunsGrēks final episode was an hour long and TV3 Latvia showed a special live broadcast with the casts after party with actors from all the seasons.
 The creative team began to work on a new daily soap opera called Svešā seja, which premiered on September 18, 2017, in the same time slot that UgunsGrēks had aired.
-Svešā seja did not find the same success that UgunsGrēks had received, and was cancelled less than a year later on May 17, 2018, only ever airing 2 seasons.
+Svešā seja did not receive the same success that UgunsGrēks had, and was cancelled less than a year later on May 17, 2018, only ever airing 2 seasons.